Error Handling

 Global Error Handling

-Configure global error handling to uniformly output AI-friendly information:
+Configure global error handling to consistently output AI-friendly information:

 const client = createClient({